early-payments icon

 Net 30 payment terms and “due in 30 days” generally refer to the same outcome: your supplier wants you to pay the invoice in one month.

-How Do You Use Net 30 Terms?
+How to Use Net 30 Terms

-How steady is your cash flow?If you are having cash flow issues, offering early payment discounts with the net 30 term can help accelerate revenue collection and improve your cash flow.
+• How steady is your business cash flow?
+If it is having cash flow issues, offering early payment discounts with the net 30 term can help accelerate revenue collection and improve cash flow.

-What are the payment terms used by other companies in your industry?You could implement shorter payment terms such as Net 15 or Net 20 and improve your cash flow if those terms are common in your industry.
+• What are the payment terms used by other companies in your industry?
+You could implement shorter payment terms, such as Net 15 or Net 20 to improve cash flow if those terms are common in your industry.

-When are your own bills due?If your account payable turnover is faster than your accounts receivable (you pay your bills faster but take longer to collect), that can lead to cash flow problems.
-You may want to consider tighter payment terms than net 30.
+• When are your company’s bills due?
+If your accounts payable turnover is faster than your accounts receivable turnover (you pay bills faster but take longer to collect), that can lead to cash flow problems.
+If possible, consider tighter payment terms than Net 30 and accelerate AR collection.

-Who has the dominant position in the relationship?The financially stronger company often holds the advantage in payment terms negotiation; however, if a smaller supplier provides key products or services, that supplier can dictate payment terms.
+• Who has the dominant position in the relationship?
+The financially stronger company often holds the advantage in payment terms negotiations.
+However, if a smaller supplier provides key products or services, that supplier can dictate payment terms.

 Examples of Net 30 Payment Terms with Early Payment Discounts